 Founded in January of 2006, the mission of the TCC African Drum and Dance Ensemble is to learn, share, and explore aspects of Sub-Saharan African and African Diaspora music, dance and culture with the TCC community, Tallahassee, and the world at large.

-The ensemble is directed by Lisa Beckley-Roberts and Kermit Harrison, with Akinlana Lowman serving as the ensemble’s second lead drummer to date.
+The ensemble is directed by Dr. Sara Brown and Kermit Harrison, with Eddie Dorman and Shawn Lawrence serving as lead drummers and Oscar Camara offering choreography.
 The group’s repertoire includes music and dance from Ghana, South Africa, Uganda, Guinea, Senegal, Gambia, Mali, the Caribbean, and The United States.
 The ensemble sings, plays djembe, dundun, bells, shekere, kalimba, kidi, kaganu, amadinda, akogo, ngoma, kalimba, and a host of other instruments.